Information sheet will be mailed with runner's bib.

 You must bring your actual race number bib with you to pick-up your shirt and other items.
 Shirt size and type ordered will be the size given. ~ NO EXCEPTIONS ~

-Every entrant in the five mile race will receive a commemorative glass and calendar.
-You can pick up your glass and calendar at the pre-race packet pickup (see info under T-Shirt Pickup) or on race day morning at the Glass and Calendar Tents, north of the T-Shirt Tent (see map below).
+Every entrant in the five mile race will receive a commemorative glass.
+You can pick up your glass at the pre-race packet pickup (see info under T-Shirt Pickup) or on race day morning at the Glass Tent, north of the T-Shirt Tent on Ocean Avenue.

 All Runners must cross the starting line mats on Ocean Avenue to get an accurate finish time.
 If you are starting on the Boardwalk, you will not receive a net time.